Matthew-Hurrell/labyrinth-of-riddles/README.md

 ### Riddle Functions

 There are six riddles and six riddle functions in the Labyrinth of Riddles.
 The riddle functions are usually called by making a correct navigational choice.
 The main purpose of the riddle functions is to assign new riddle variables and then call and pass the riddle me this function the variables as arguments.
-They are also used to print storyboard text elements to the terminal.
+They are also used to print storyboard text elements to the terminal either by calling the storyboard functions or using the typewriter function.
 Variables assigned with the riddle functions are the riddle question dictionary location, the riddle answer dictionary location, the next path which calls the function that the user navigates to when the riddle is answered correctly and an alternative answer to the riddle.

 ![Riddle Functions](readme-images/riddle-functions.png)